learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 ## Introduction

-Now that you've gone over some techniques for tuning classification models on imbalanced datasets, its time to practice those techniques.
+Now that you've gone over some techniques for tuning classification models on imbalanced datasets, it's time to practice those techniques.
 In this lab, you'll investigate credit card fraud and attempt to tune a model to flag suspicious activity.

 ## Objectives